 There are four beautiful sandy beaches within Ericeiras town and two slightly further.
 Beaches in Ericeira are vast and very popular with surfers, most of them are well-marked and offer ablution facilities and cafes.

 The most famous beach is Ribeira d’Ilhas, located by the river mouth around 3 kilometres north of Ericeira town.
-In this place, ASP World Tour and Quicksilver Pro Portugal host surfing championships and it’s not uncommon to run into a world famous surfers.
+In this place, ASP World Tour and Quicksilver Pro Portugal host surfing championships, and it’s not uncommon to run into a world-famous surfer.

 Ericeira, the very first surf town on our road trip through Portugal, turned out to be unbelievably pretty.
 We slowly vowed trough the town and came face to face with the public library.
 Just look at it!
-What a beauty, isn’t?
-Undeniably, one of the most attractive buildings we have seen in the area.
+What a beauty, isn’t it?
+Undeniably, one of the most beautiful buildings we have seen in the area.